 Work With the Seller

 When you agree on a closing date, choose a date towards the end of the month.
-Most people don’t think of this detail, but paid interest is prorated.
-So instead of paying an entire month’s worth of interest, only pay for a few days.
+Paid interest is prorated, a detail that tends to be overlooked.
+Therefore, instead of paying an entire month’s worth of interest, you’ll only pay for a few days.

 Our final tactic?
 Those who have less cash upfront can simply “roll” the closing costs into the total cost of the loan.
 It’s a great idea for families who want to save money for the future.